 Using both the left and right hemispheres, we can use problem-solving skills to figure out the meaning of a word we do not know using context clues as well as fill in the blanks when a word is missing from a sentence.

 This Story is Full Of Blanks! relies heavily on an individual’s ability to comprehend language.
 When we interact with another individual we use language comprehension.
 On a daily basis, we need to build coherent communication.
 In order to do that, we must judiciously choose relevant and grammatically correct words out of our repertoire.

 You can modify:

-Over 2,688 unique game configurations and significant data set depth
+Over 2,688 unique exercise configurations and significant data set depth.